How to Use Indian Drawing Inks: A Beginner’s Guide

 3. Airbrush Use

-Ensure proper ventilation when using an airbrush.
+• Ensure proper ventilation while using an airbrush.

 🎨 Mixing and Dilution